City goals for the program

 Add renewable energy in Cambridge

-Both the Standard Green price and the 100% Green Plus price now include a small additional charge of 0.2 ¢/kWh.
-The City will use the money collected from this additional charge to fund the development of a new solar energy project.
+Both the Standard Green price and the 100% Green Plus price include a small additional charge of 0.2 ¢/kWh.
+The City used the money collected from this additional charge to fund the development of a new solar energy project.
 The result is that each Cambridge Community Electricity Program participant will help to add more renewable electricity to the local electricity grid.
 The electricity produced by this new solar project will take the place of some fossil fuel-generated electricity.

 Renewable energy is purchased through renewable energy certificates, or RECs.
 Visit this page to learn about RECs.